 BMW’s S63 is a seriously powerful engine when tuned.
-Actually, the S63 is so powerful it just about maxes the stock DCT with a tune-only.
+Actually, the S63 M5 and M6 are so powerful it just about maxes the stock DCT with a tune-only.
 Following a tune, upgraded downpipes are the next best bolt-on to extract more power.
 Although, this may push the transmission past it’s limits.
 More on this later.
 Let’s jump in and discuss catless vs catted DP’s and the pros and cons of each.

 BMW S63 Upgraded Downpipes Performance